vladigleba/vladigleba.github.io/source/_posts/2014-07-28-provisioning-a-rails-server-using-chef-part-1-introduction-to-chef-solo.markdown

 Here is a brief description of each one:

-- `cookbooks`: holds recipes written by the community
+- `/cookbooks`: holds recipes written by the community
-- `data_bags`: stores sensitive configuration for your infrastructure
+- `/data_bags`: stores sensitive configuration for your infrastructure
-- `environments`: contains the environments defined for Chef Server
+- `/environments`: contains the environments defined for Chef Server
-- `nodes`: stores server-specific information
+- `/nodes`: stores server-specific information
-- `roles`: contains the roles defined for Chef Server
+- `/roles`: contains the roles defined for Chef Server
-- `site-cookbooks`: holds recipes written by you
+- `/site-cookbooks`: holds recipes written by you

 Note that some of these directories are only for Chef Server, but they're created anyway because they're part of the standard Chef directory structure.